IBM/expressive-reasoning-graph-store/README.md

   #### Prerequisites
    1. Docker: Download and Install Docker from https://www.docker.com
-   2. Reasoning-Infrastructure Project: Download the project
+   2. expressive-reasoning-graph-store Project: Download the project

   #### Steps to Deploy Web Application
-   1. In the project Reasoning-Infrastructure execute the following command for first time build:
+   1. In the project expressive-reasoning-graph-store execute the following command for first time build:
       ```
       docker-compose up -d --build
       ```